Umair7865/oracle-bucket/READme.md

 1. **List Objects in Bucket**

    The script retrieves a list of all objects stored in the specified OCI bucket.
-This allows the script to know which backups are available.

 2. **Identify Latest Object**

-   It determines which object (tar file) is the most recent based on the last modified timestamp.
-This ensures that the latest backup is retained.
+   It determines the most recent object based on the last modified timestamp, ensuring the latest backup is retained.

 3. **Delete Older Objects**

-   All objects except the latest one are deleted from the bucket.
-This helps in managing storage space by removing outdated backups while keeping the most recent one for recovery purposes.
+   All objects except the latest one are deleted from the bucket to manage storage space effectively.

 #### Example Output